Terica/dotfiles/README.md

-# The Taking of Ben Orenstein's dot files
+# thoughtbot dotfiles/BO

 These are config files from a trusted vim evangelist.
-I like most of these; some are beyond my reach, currently.
-Part of my Open Source University cirriculum.

 Vim-users will likely find useful stuff in the [vimrc](vimrc), and also the [Ruby snippets](vim/snippets/ruby.snippets).
 This is an understatement.